 There are some things which can be called an exercise for having patience.
 Building with nano blocks is one of these things.
 And here is a time-lapse of one of these exercises in patience:

 I finally made my proof of concept: By using Blender I made a time lapse video and applied some virtual dolly movement.
 Meaning, that the camera is moving across the picture.
 This is possible due to the bigger than full HD video source made from the single picture recorded with the Canon Powershot S95.
 A zoom would have been also possible but was not implemented due to calculation time reasons.

 I wrote earlier on about my contact with CHDK and how I tried to do some time lapses.
 I was fascinated how easy this technique is and how powerful the visualizations are.
 I had my first failures and I did some of them again.
 I will return to this point at the end.

 I finally made it: I managed to get the magic lantern run on my Canon EOS 60D.
 Magic Lantern is a firmware extension for Canon EOS cameras which adds extended video functionalities to the camera.
 And it adds an intervalometer to the camera.
 So I learned something.
 Again.
-Obviously there is the possibility to create

 I wanted to install the CHDK – an extension for Canon point and shoot cameras which makes them learn new tricks – on my Canon Powershot S95 anyway and had the opportunity to play around one evening.
 After the initial installation and my first try I had the following lessons learned Read more